pascalmcme/pands-project-2021/README.md

 My result allow me to reject the null hpyothesis that the measurements are the same for the different classes of Iris.
 Taking the petal width test as an example, the F statistic is 1179, and the probability of observing this result if there are no differences in measurmenets across the classes is 3.05*e^-91.

+Although these results will have looked obvious from the summary statistics and plots, it is useful to carry out these test to know how certain we can be of our results.
+It is also useful for demonstrating how scipy can be used in python, when the summary statistcics and graphs are less clear.

 # Conclusion
 The main goal of this project was to use python for analysing a data set.
 Important takeaways are learning about the benefits of python's main packages for data analysis, which include pandas, numpy and matplotlib.
 These packages allowed for data manipulation, visualisation and statistical testing.
 Working with python is also very flexible, for example in allowing customization of outputs such as plots and statistics.
 Working with seaborn also offers many useful lessons for data visualisation.
-Their many examples encourage taking a different approach compared to traidtional plots.
-This allowed for useful insights, especially in the case of scatter plots.
+Their examples encourage taking different approaches for plotting data.
+This allowed for useful insights, especially from the scatter plots.

 # References
 [1] https://archive.ics.uci.edu/ml/datasets/iris<br>